MaxPower15/open-url-in-chrome/README.md

 # Open URL in Chrome

-This is an AppleScript that's designed to be used with Raycast.
+This is an AppleScript that's designed to be used with Raycast or from other CLI scripts.
 It's a quick way to focus a specific window+tab in Chrome.
 For example, you can use it with https://chatgpt.com if you prefer to access the interface via the browser instead of the native app.

 ## ChatGPT in Chrome setup